 Fifteen canoeists from South Africa joined our guide Cully Erdman and his delightful partner JoJo on a trip down the Grand Canyon from Lee’s Ferry to the take-out on Lake Mead three hundred miles downstream.
 We were accompanied by one other paddler, an Argentine José who was ticking off his bucket list, having climbed Everest.
 Five rubber inflatable rafts carried the food and the ‘Mainstay’ and hundreds of beers, plus a motley assortment of rapid riders from America and SA.
 Talking of motley: Us paddlers ranged from capable rough water paddlers to flatwater sprinters to happy trippers to complete novices.
 Some had Springbok colours, others had a lot of cheek.

 Some twists in the tale: My boyhood kayaking heroes had been the van Riet brothers, Willem and Roelof, who won the Dusi three times just as I was first learning about the race ca 1970.
 As I started to participate in the race ca 1972 Graeme Pope-Ellis won the first of his eventual fifteen Dusi wins.
 Both Willem and Graeme were with us on this trip, along with other paddling legends I had met in my recent entry into the world of canoeing.
-I was rubbing shoulders with legends!
+Having ‘paddled lonely‘ from 1970 to 1982, I was now rubbing shoulders with legends!

-Another twist: In the year I first saw the Colorado river after walking/running down the Bright Angel trail from the South Rim to the Colorado’s swiftly-flowing clear green water (1973 – see here), Willem had launched a boat at Lee’s Ferry, done an eskimo roll and come up with ice in his hair, causing him to postpone his trip.
+Another twist: In the year I first saw the Colorado river after walking/running down the Bright Angel trail from the South Rim to the Colorado’s swiftly-flowing clear green water, 1973, Willem had launched a boat at Lee’s Ferry, done an eskimo roll and come up with ice in his hair, causing him to postpone his trip.
 Now he was back, eleven years later – in the summer!
+And so was I.